ZakirG/generative-daw/README.md

 #### Current functionalities:
 - Ability to generate & play back a random melody or random chord progression in a scale of your choice
-- A piano roll component where you can draw & edit notes
+- Ability to create piano roll components where you can draw & edit notes
 - A control bar with tempo selection and play/pause buttons

 #### Overview of technologies used: